Important Information for the Bar & the Public

 Chambers Email: KingSurrLopezTorres@nycourts.gov

 For proceedings that have a statute of limitations approaching, attorneys shall commence the proceeding by filing via the NYSCEF.
-Unrepresented parties may file via NYSCEF, or USPS mail service or hand-delivery to the Surrogate’s Court drop off bin located at the Court Street entrance to the courthouse.
+Unrepresented parties may e-file via NYSCEF, or mailing via USPS mail service or hand-delivery to the Surrogate’s Court drop off bin located at the Court Street entrance to the courthouse.
 An Affidavit of Urgency must be provided for any proceeding requiring the court’s immediate attention.
 A courtesy copy of the Affirmation of Urgency may be emailed to KingSurrLopezTorres@nycourts.gov.

 2 Johnson Street

 Brooklyn, NY 11201